HOW BELIEFS FORM – PART 2

 So the claim that David is vegetarian actually doesn't in itself involve someone claiming that David is vegetarian, and is instead merely the concept, the idea, that David is vegetarian.

 Of course, not all concepts are claims.
-For example, the concept of vegetarianism is the concept of abstinence from meat, and vegetarianism and abstinence from meat aren't claims – indeed, these words don't form declarative sentences.
+For example, the concept of vegetarianism is the concept of abstinence from meat, and the words vegetarianism and abstinence from meat don't express claims – that is, they don't form declarative sentences.
 But all claims are concepts.

 Indeed, to say that the claim David is vegetarian matches reality is in itself to say that the content of this claim matches reality.
-And to say that the claim David is vegetarian is what is asserted by the sentence David is vegetarian is in itself to say that this claim's content is what is asserted by this sentence.
+And to say that the claim David is vegetarian is what is asserted by the sentence David is vegetarian is in itself to say that the content of this claim is what is asserted by this sentence.

-Analogously, whereas a painting and its content the picture aren’t the same thing, the picture and its content are.
-An aspect of the picture – as opposed to an aspect of the painting, such as the brushwork – is an aspect of the picture's content.
+Analogously, whereas the painting of an outdoor scene and its content – the picture of that scene – aren’t the same thing, the picture and its content are.
+An aspect of the picture – as opposed to an aspect of the painting, such as the brushwork – is an aspect of the content of the picture.
 And the picture as a whole is the whole content of the picture.

-Indeed, to say that the picture is an accurate representation of the pictured scene is in itself to say that the picture's content is an accurate representation of the pictured scene.
-And to say that the picture is what we see as we look at the painting is in itself to stay that the picture's content is what is what we see as we look at the painting.
+Indeed, to say that the picture is an accurate representation of the outdoor scene is in itself to say that the content of the picture is an accurate representation of that scene.
+And to say that the picture is what we see as we look at the painting is in itself to stay that the content of the picture is what is what we see as we look at the painting.

-In the case of the above duck-rabbit illusion, to stay that the picture changes depending on how our brain interprets the drawing is in itself to stay that the picture's content changes depending on how our brain interprets the drawing.
+In the case of the rabbit-duck illusion, to stay that the picture changes depending on how our brain interprets the drawing is in itself to stay that the content of the picture changes depending on how our brain interprets the drawing.

 An advantage of referring to, for example, ‘the content of the claim David is vegetarian’ rather than just ‘the claim David is vegetarian’ is that the latter wording, unlike the former, could be misunderstood as referring to the sentence David is vegetarian rather than the content of this sentence.
-Analogously, in the case of the picture we see as we look at a painting, an advantage of referring to ‘the content of the picture’ rather than just ‘the picture’ is that the latter wording, unlike the former, could be misunderstood as referring to the painting rather than the picture.
+Analogously, in the case of the picture we see as we look at the painting of an outdoor scene, an advantage of referring to ‘the content of the picture’ rather than just ‘the picture’ is that the latter wording, unlike the former, could be misunderstood as referring to the painting rather than the picture.

 Indeed, consider the wording 'the claim David is vegetarian is the concept that David is vegetarian'.